martin-p-bauer/2018_JWP/part2/Ontology_Selection+Creation.md

 #### Use case ontology integration

 After having both the SAREF ontology and the “m3-lite_QuantityKindModule” module, we need to integrate them.
 The process to be followed towards this goal will depend on the ontology design tool used.
-Once integrated, it needs to make explicit that the class saref:Property and ssn:QuantityKind have the same adjacent semantics.
+Once integrated, it needs to make explicit that the class saref:Property and qu:QuantityKind have the same adjacent semantics.
 That is, the equivalence between the two concepts needs to be set.
 This equivalence can be set with the following axiom:

-saref:Property owl:equivalentClass ssn:QuantityKind
+saref:Property owl:equivalentClass qu:QuantityKind

 Likewise, the equivalence can be set in the ontology design tool.